Bookings paused - Please contact events@nuclearinst.com for availability.

 The Conference includes invited speakers, special technology leaders and presentations from the nuclear industry, national institutions and academia.
 It is aimed at those working on modelling and simulation, multiphysics, data science and related topics relevant to the nuclear industry, both in industry and academia.

-New for 2025: Early career researchers and PhD students are also encouraged to submit to present to connect with the wider modelling community.
-New for 2025 we will be including a dedicated session for early careers scientists and engineers to present their work to the community.
+1. Early career researchers and PhD students are also encouraged to submit to present to connect with the wider modelling community.
+Therefore this year we will be including a dedicated session for early careers scientists and engineers to present their work to the community.

 Previous attendee feedback